mikesmallhelp/wacat/README.md

 ![](doc/error-in-page.png)

 We configure in our example that "Error occurred!" is detected by wacat.
 We want also that the error text "abc" is detected.
-We configure this in JSON file like this:
+We configure this in a JSON file like this:

 ```
 {